Ramsey numbers with prescribed rate of growth: Proof of Theorem

+If $S$ contains a red copy of $K_{t}$, then together with $P'$ we can find in $K_N$ a red path of length at least $n-t$ joined to one of its vertices, a contradiction.
+Since $|S| \geq R(K_t)+nt$, we can find a monochromatic copy of $K_{t}$ in $S$, which must be blue.
+In fact, we can greedily find vertex-disjoint blue copies of $K_{t}$ until fewer than $R(K_{t})$ vertices remain uncovered.
+Let $Q^1, \dotsc, Q^s$ be the copies that were found.
+These copies, together, cover at least $|S| - R(K_{t}) \geq nt$ vertices of $S$, and thus we have $s \geq n$.

-Define a \emph{clique-path} $P$ to be a sequence of vertex-disjoint blue cliques $Q^{1}, \dotsc, Q^l$ such that for each $1 \leq i < l$ there is a blue edge $e_i$ between $Q^{i}$ and $Q^{i+1}$, and the edges~$e_i$ are vertex-disjoint for all $1 \leq i < l$.
+Define a \emph{clique-path} to be a sequence of vertex-disjoint blue cliques $Q^{1}, \dotsc, Q^l$ such that for each $1 \leq i < l$ there is a blue edge $e_i$ between $Q^{i}$ and $Q^{i+1}$, and the edges~$e_i$ are vertex-disjoint for all $1 \leq i < l$.

-\begin{claim} There is a set of at most $t-1$ clique-paths that together cover all cliques $Q^1, \dotsc, Q^r$ exactly once. \end{claim}
+\begin{claim} There is a set of at most $t-1$ clique-paths that together cover all cliques $Q^1, \dotsc, Q^s$ exactly once. \end{claim}

 \begin{proof} Suppose otherwise and let $P_1, \dotsc, P_{t-1}$ be $t-1$ clique-paths which use pairwise-disjoint sets of cliques and together use the maximum possible number of cliques.
-Let $P_0 = Q^0$ be a clique-path consisting of any clique not used by any $P_i$, and for each $1 \leq i \leq t-1$, let $Q^i$ be an ``end-clique'' of each $P_i$.
-In each $Q^0, \dotsc, Q^{t-1}$, we select a vertex $q_i$ which is not in any of the edges of the clique-paths.
+For each $1 \leq i \leq t-1$, let $Q^i$ be an ``end-clique'' of each $P_i$.
+Let $Q^t$ be any clique not covered by $\{P_1, \dotsc, P_{t-1}\}$, which exists by assumption.
+In each $Q^1, \dotsc, Q^{t}$, we select a vertex $q_i$ which is not in any of the inter-clique edges of the clique-paths (here we use $t \geq 2$).
 Since $S$ contains no red~$K_t$, there must be a blue edge between some pair $q_i q_j$.
-But then we can merge $P_i$ and~$P_j$ into a longer clique-path using the blue edge $q_i q_j$, and thus we have found a set of $t-1$ clique-paths covering one more clique, a contradiction. \end{proof}
+But then we can obtain a new clique-path which contains $Q^i$, $Q^j$ and the edge $q_i q_j$.
+Thus we have found a new family of $t-1$ clique-paths covering one more clique, a contradiction. \end{proof}